WillPlatnick/jmxquery/README.md

 What's New?
 ==========

+Requires Java 11 or later to compile.

+Updated 3rd party dependencies.

 The check_jmx shell script will now use the java from your $PATH and will pass in spaces, now allowing you to query JMX objects with spaces in them